 Developing an IT strategy only works in close conjunction with the corporate strategy.
 Thus, the examination of the business strategy and related business goals is of crucial importance before the IT strategy is developed.
-Depending on whether the organization strives for differentiation, cost leadership, or tries to serve a niche market, the IT must take different roles and must set up its strategy differently.
-As if this would not be difficult enough, the corporate and IT strategy must be developed in close alignment with external factors, such as the legal environment, which is not in the focus of the organization’s control.
+Depending on whether the organization strives for differentiation or cost leadership, or tries to serve a niche market, IT must take different roles and must set up its strategy accordingly.
+As if this is not difficult enough, the corporate and IT strategies must be developed in close alignment with external factors, such as the legal environment, which are not within the organization’s control.

 After a thorough analysis of the external and internal circumstances, the IT vision and respective goals can be derived.
-This is an iterative process again in close alignment with business requirements.
-The IT vision roughly defines where the IT wants to go, and supports orientation, motivation, and teaming.
-The IT goals, in turn, provide details that guide action and serve as basis to define metrics for further strategy measurement.
+This is, once again, an iterative process conducted in close alignment with business requirements.
+The IT vision roughly defines where IT wants to go, and supports orientation, motivation, and teaming.
+The IT goals, in turn, provide details that guide action and serve as a basis to define metrics for further strategy measurement.

-In order to not lose track of all information available, there are different tools that help executives design their strategy.
-These tools can either be applied on corporate strategy level, yielding implications for the IT strategy, or they can be applied directly to IT-related decision.
+In order not to lose track of all the information available, there are different tools that help executives design their strategy.
+These tools can either be applied at the corporate strategy level, yielding implications for the IT strategy, or they can be applied directly to IT-related decisions.
 In this vein, the portfolio matrix, for example, helps executives on the one hand to map products and services and to plan future strategies.
 On the other hand, it is useful in the context of the IT application strategy and supports the strategic planning of the IT application landscape.

 2.1 Business Goals and External Factors

 As the IT strategy must be derived from the corporate strategy, business goals are a major reference point for IT executives and must be examined carefully before IT goals are set.
-As a result, possible innovation potentials for the IT are identified together with the corporate management.
-This leads to the formulation of an IT vision, which roughly defines where the IT wants to go in the next few years.
-Given this strong dependency, it becomes obvious that there is the need for a good corporate strategy that will be still valid in a few years' time, as this is necessary for IT investments to be optimally coordinated and the IT system landscape to be profitable.
-Moreover, the connection between corporate strategy and IT strategy shows the path the IT must take: from a more technical delivery unit towards a modern organization, that, together with the business units, analyzes the bottlenecks and problems of customers and identifies IT innovations to solve customer problems.
-Only then, a sustainable IT strategy will be possible and implementable (Johanning, 2019).
+As a result, possible potentials innovation areas for IT are identified together with corporate management.
+This leads to the formulation of an IT vision, which roughly defines where IT wants to go in the next few years.
+Given this strong dependency, it becomes obvious that there is the need for a good corporate strategy that will still be valid in a few years’ time, as this is necessary for IT investments to be optimally coordinated and the IT system landscape to be profitable.
+Moreover, the connection between corporate strategy and IT strategy shows the path IT must take: from a more technical delivery unit toward a modern organization that, together with the business units, analyzes the bottlenecks and problems of customers and identifies IT innovations to solve customer problems.
+Only then will a sustainable IT strategy be possible and implementable (Johanning, 2019).

-According to the Harvard professor Michael E. Porter, companies can choose three general strategies, namely differentiation, cost leadership, and focus (Porter, 1998):
+According to the Harvard professor Michael E. Porter, companies can choose three general strategies, namely, differentiation, cost leadership, and focus (Porter, 1998):

-Differentiation strategy: The differentiation strategy is based on the consideration of the overall market.
-The distinction from competitors takes place through the differentiation in the form of a special product or a unique service (e.g., Tupperware).
+Differentiation strategy: The differentiation strategy is based on a consideration of the overall market.
+The distinction from competitors takes place through differentiation in the form of a special product or a unique service (e.g., Tupperware).

-Cost leadership strategy: The cost leadership also considers the overall market.
-The distinction from competitors does not come from the product or

-the special service but lies in the internal optimization of all processes and structures.
-As a result, the costs can be kept so low that the market prices can withstand the competition (e.g., Primark).
+Cost leadership strategy: The cost leadership strategy also considers the overall market.
+The distinction from competitors does not come from a product or a special service but lies in the internal optimization of all processes and structures.
+As a result, costs can be kept so low that prices can withstand the competition (e.g., Primark).